 You can use the v2.0 endpoint to build a Web API that is secured with OAuth 2.0.
 However, that Web API can receive tokens only from an application that has the same Application ID.
 You cannot access a Web API from a client that has a different Application ID.
 The client won't be able to request or obtain permissions to your Web API.

 To see how to build a Web API that accepts tokens from a client that has the same Application ID, see the v2.0 endpoint Web API samples in our Getting Started section.

 Restrictions on app registrations

 Currently, for each app that you want to integrate with the v2.0 endpoint, you must create an app registration in the new Microsoft Application Registration Portal.
 Existing Azure AD or Microsoft account apps are not compatible with the v2.0 endpoint.
 Apps that are registered in any portal other than the Application Registration Portal are not compatible with the v2.0 endpoint.
 In the future, we plan to provide a way to use an existing application as a v2.0 app.
 Currently, though, there is no migration path for an existing app to work with the v2.0 endpoint.

 In addition, app registrations that you create in the Application Registration Portal have the following caveats:

-- Currently, only two app secrets are allowed per Application ID.
+- Only two app secrets are allowed per Application ID.